 White Matter Diseases

 Investigators at Children's National study how white matter develops and grows, including the intricacies of these developmental processes in utero.
 Better understanding how typical white matter develops may help scientists learn how to stimulate re-growth of white matter after injury or deterioration.
-Developmental studies of white matter include study of the myelination and remyelination of white matter in murine (mouse) models.
 Investigators from the Center for Genetic Medicine Research through the White Matter Disease Program use advanced gene sequencing and protein analysis to develop new tools to diagnose and eventually treat white matter disorders, including:

 - Vanishing white matter disease

 - Megalencephalic leukoencephalopathy with subcortical cysts

 The White Matter Disease Program currently offers testing programs for vanishing white matter, unclassified white matter disease and hypomyelinating leukodystrophies.